 In recognition of all of this national prominence in research, the US News & World Report rankings of graduate engineering programs has us ranked 25th overall and 13th among public colleges of engineering.
 This is up from 10 years ago when we were ranked 33rd overall.What helped put us in the top 25?
 Our faculty members are very productive and our students are highly sought after by recruiters.
 In addition to teaching and mentoring our students, our faculty brought in $189 million in total research expenditures last year.
 This is significant productivity.
 And our students, both undergraduate and graduate, are the true beneficiaries of having such a robust research environment.
 They get to learn from and work alongside these faculty members who are major players in high level research.
 This gives our students a significant advantage when they go out to work in industry.

-We’re also creating the next big thing.
-The Engineering Entrepreneurs Program (EEP) has been educating and mentoring young entrepreneurs since 1993, and its graduates have started companies and brought new products and technologies to the marketplace.
-Since the program’s inception, EEP has helped more than 1,000 students become well-versed in marketing, business planning, financing, and other skills entrepreneurs need to be successful.
+We also prepare our students for creating the next big thing through our Engineering Entrepreneurs Program (EEP), which has been educating and mentoring young entrepreneurs since 1993.
+EEP graduates have started companies and brought new products and technologies to the marketplace.

-The College of Engineering at NC State is passionate about finding solutions today to the challenges of tomorrow.
-We are an enterprising team of students, faculty, staff, alumni and industry partners.
-We invite you to join us as we engineer a better tomorrow for our state and nation.
+The College of Engineering at NC State is passionate about addressing the grand challenges of tomorrow.
+We are an enterprising team of students, faculty, staff, alumni and industry partners who work together to Think and Do a better tomorrow for our state and nation.